josephsmithberger/XogotDocs/Documentation.docc/Manual/assets_pipeline/importing_3d_scenes/import_configuration.md

 may then be re-included once again by a filter rule further down in the filter script.

-For example: include all tracks in animations with names ending in "_Loop", but discard any tracks affecting a "Skeleton" which end in "Control", unless they have "Arm" in their name:
+For example: include all tracks in animations with names ending in `"_Loop"`, but discard any tracks affecting a `"Skeleton"` which end in `"Control"`, unless they have `"Arm"` in their name:

 ```
 @+*_Loop